hturnbull93/makers_notes/skills_workshops/js_objects_prototypes.md

 Learning Objectives

-- [ ] Learn a programming construct by exploring and reasoning about examples
+- [x] Learn a programming construct by exploring and reasoning about examples

 Achievement Plan

-- [ ] Complete the examples provided in the workshop
+- [x] Complete the examples provided in the workshop

 Evidence

-- Evidence 1
+- I have completed the exercises and made notes below.

 ## Exercises